UKGovernmentBEIS/inspect_ai/index.html.md

   architecture—here we cover how to tune this parallelism (e.g to stay under API rate limits or to not overburden local compute) for optimal throughput.

+- [Interactivity](interactivity.qmd) covers various ways to introduce user interaction into the implementation of tasks (for example, prompting the model dynamically based on the trajectory of the evaluation).

 - [Extensions](extensions.qmd) describes the various ways you can extend Inspect, including adding support for new Model APIs, tool execution